SelenGora/TurkeyMap/readme.md

 TODO:
 - Tooltips can be add
-- Mobile device support will be search
+- Mobile device support will be research